finnito/Science/content/11sci/as90947/_index.md

 2. Periodic Table & Electrons
      - Worksheet
 3. Ionic Compounds
-     - Starter: Form into table groups and find out the name of each ion in a column and compile them on the board (project the table)
+     - Mahi Tuatahi: Form into table groups and find out the name of each ion in a column and compile them on the board (project the table)
      - Copy other groups names onto your own table
      - Notes on atoms vs ions using diagrams and electron shell configurations
      - Notes on creating ionic compounds